stevenvegar/CTF-Tools/INECTFArena/OperationShadowCloud/README.md

 ## [commands_file.json](https://github.com/stevenvegar/CTF-Tools/blob/main/INECTFArena/OperationShadowCloud/commands_file.json)
 This file has the complete list of every command and its required options of each service you can access via the CLI.
-It is consumed by the main script to construct the appopiate command based on uset's input.
+It is consumed by the main script to construct the appopiate commands based on the user's input.

 ## [create_commands_file.py](https://github.com/stevenvegar/CTF-Tools/blob/main/INECTFArena/OperationShadowCloud/create_commands_file.py)
 This script creates an updated commands_file.json file from the AWS SDK API documentation.
-It is not necessary to run because the file is already created, but just in case.
+It is not necessary to run it because the file is already created, but just in case.